-- France is a high-income country with a GDP per capita (PPP) of USD 50,996 in 2021.^{1,2} - Due to COVID-19 Pandemic, the GDP (Real) had declined by 7.9% in 2020.
-However, in 2021, the GDP has bounced back recording an annual growth rate of 6.8% which is one of the fastest recoveries among similar economies in the world.3 - The inflation rate (CPI) of France has increased by 2.1% in 2021 from 0.5% levels in 2020.4 - The general government gross debt to GDP has slightly reduced to 112.6% in 2021 from 114.7% levels in 2020.5
+- France is a high-income country1 with a GDP per capita (PPP) of USD 43,518 in 2021.2 - Due to COVID-19 Pandemic, the GDP (Real) had declined by 7.9% in 2020.
+However, in 2021, the GDP has bounced back recording an annual growth rate of 6.8% which is one of the fastest recoveries among similar economies in the world.3 - The infla on rate (CPI) of France has increased by 2.1% in 2021 from 0.5% levels in 2020.4 - The general government gross debt to GDP has slightly reduced to 112.6% in 2021 from 114.7% levels in 2020.5

-- France as an EU member has targeted to achieve a GHG emission reduction of at least 40% across the different sectors of the economy by 2030.9 - France has planned to reduce the share of nuclear from 70% to 50% in its electricity mix by 2035.6 - France legislated a net zero emissions target for 2050 in its 2019 Energy and Climate Act.6 - France has a feed-in-tariff policy, which gets updated by the France regulator Commission de Régulation de l'Énergie (CRE) depending upon the market.7 - France's energy regulator has released tenders in 2021 for the development of solar and other renewable energy projects.8
+- France as an EU member has targeted to achieve a GHG emission reduction of at least 40% across the different sectors of the economy by 2030.9 - France has planned to reduce the share of nuclear from 70% to 50% in its electricity mix by 2035.6 - France legislated a net zero emissions target for 2050 in its 2019 Energy and Climate Act.6 - France has a feed-in-tariff policy, which gets updated by the France regulator Commission de Régula on de l'Énergie (CRE) depending upon the market.7 - France's energy regulator has released tenders in 2021 for the development of solar and other renewable energy projects.8

-- France receives moderate solar irradiation (GHI) of 3.5 kWh/m2/day and specific yield 3.4 kWh/kWp/day indicating a moderate technical feasibility for solar in the country.10 - In 2021, France has come up with 55 MW solar power plant located northeast of Gien (Loiret), which would be catering to the electricity demand of close to 38,000 customers.11 - Total Energies in France has installed a power capacity of 61 MW with a storage capacity of 61 MWh in 2021. - France's Enedis, a power grid operator in France, has achieved rank one in Smart Grid Index 2021.
+- France receives moderate solar irradiation (GHI) of 3.48 kWh/m2/day and specific yield 3.4 kWh/kWp indicating a moderate technical feasibility for solar in the country.10 - In 2021, France has come up with 55 MW solar power plant located northeast of Gien (Loiret), which would be catering close to 38,000 customers.11 - Total Energies in France has installed a power capacity of 61 MW with a storage capacity of 61 MWh in 2021.12 - France's Enedis, a power grid operator in France, has achieved rank one in Smart Grid Index 2021.13

-- 100% of the population in France had access to electricity as of 2020.14 - The Commission de régulation de l'énergie is a regulatory body that regulates the electricity markets in France. - France's Enedis manages 95% of the electricity distribution network which is around 1.4 Mn Kms of power line.
-16 - Réseau de Transport d'Électricité (RTE) is the electricity transmission system agency operating in the country.
+- 100% of the population in France had access to electricity as of 2020.14 - The Commission de régula on de l'énergie is a regulatory body that regulates the electricity markets in France.15 - France's Enedis manages 95% of the electricity distribution network which is around 1.4 Mn Kms of power line.16 - Réseau de Transport d'Électricité (RTE) is the electricity transmission system agency operating in the country.

-- The electricity transmission system comprises voltage levels ranging from 440 kV, 220 kV and low voltage of 63 and 90 kV covering almost 100,000 kms.^{17, 18} - France's transmission system is interconnected with Belgium, Germany, Italy, Spain, Switzerland and Great Britain.
-19 - Réseau de Transport d'Électricité (RTE) is developing its offshore transmission network to generate 10-15 GW offshore wind power under a new scheme "schéma décennal de développement du réseau" (SDDR) by 2035.20
+- The electricity transmission system comprises voltage levels ranging from 440 kV, 220 kV17 and low voltage of 63 and 90 kV17 covering almost 100,000 kms.
+18 - France's transmission system is interconnected with Belgium, Germany, Italy, Spain, Switzerland and Great Britain. - Réseau de Transport d'Électricité (RTE, is developing its offshore transmission network to generate 10-15 GW offshore wind power under a new scheme "schéma décennal de développement du réseau" (SDDR) by 2035.20

-- Under the SDDR scheme, RTE has approximately invested USD 1.27 Bn towards development of transmission system.20 - European Commission has approved USD 6.7 Bn support for renewable power generation from rooftop solar in France.21 - France has become one of the key contributors to Green Climate Fund (GCF) with a contribution of USD 1.7 Bn.
-22
+- Under the SDDR scheme, RTE has approximately invested USD 1.27 Bn towards development of transmission system. - European Commission has approved USD 6.7 Bn support for renewable power genera on from roo op solar in France.21 - France has become one of the key contributors to Green Climate Fund (GCF) with a contribu on of USD 1.7 Bn.22